GAMBLEGHOST/REPLY-TO-FANG/README.md

 ##### DISCLAIMER : THIS ISNT A DOC.
-I ONLY MENTION ABOUT WHAT THE COPIER DID TO ME (AND MY FRIEND(s) A BIT).
+I ONLY MENTION ABOUT WHAT THE COPIER DID TO ME (AND MY FRIEND(S) A BIT).
 MY GRAMMAR IS NOT GOOD, SO I STRUGGLED TO WRITE RIGHT.

 #### Hi, ill be telling something im uncomfortable with. and ill explain what did fang do, ( aka @yahoofangs / @M3LTING-F4NGS ). and why i writed this down here.